ClementDreptin/X360RayTracing/README.md

 ### Visual Studio 2019

-Open `XboxPlayground.sln` in Visual Studio and build it.
+Open `X360RayTracing.sln` in Visual Studio and build it.

 ### Visual Studio 2022